European-XFEL/karabo-bridge-py/README.rst

 Request data from a karabo bridge server
 ++++++++++++++++++++++++++++++++++++++++

-Use the ``Client`` class from euxfel_karabo_brige to create a client and the ``next`` function to request request data from the server.
+Use the ``Client`` class from euxfel_karabo_brige to create a client and the ``next`` method to request data from the server.
 The returned value is a dictionary containing all data source available in the pipeline.
-Each source contains a dictionary containyn the (flattened) keys/values pair for sources parameters.
-Value are all built-in python types, big detector data are numpy array.
+Each source contains a dictionary containing the (flattened) key/value pairs for that source's parameters.
+The values are all built-in python types, or numpy arrays.

 .. code-block:: python